- Boxcryptor is Using a Lot of CPU

 Note: If an attacker gains access to your operating system, it is theoretically possible for him to modify the locally stored Boxcryptor settings in such a way that the protection feature can be circumvented.
 While this feature can help you better protect your encrypted data on your computer, it does not guarantee 100% security against sophisticated attackers with access to your operating system.
 We recommend to follow local device security best practices, to avoid such a situation.

 To access the Boxcryptor settings, click the Boxcryptor icon located in the menu bar and select Preferences.
 Navigate to the Advanced or the Updates tab to change autostart- and update settings.

 Additionally, you can make the following changes to the Boxcryptor settings:

 Changing these settings may cause unwanted behavior of Boxcryptor.
 Please do not change these unless you are an experienced user.

 - Mount for all users: System accounts will be able to access Boxcryptor.

-- Mount as local disk: Even though the Boxcryptor drive is a virtual drive, this option will make it look and treated as a real drive.
+- Mount as fixed disk: Even though the Boxcryptor drive is a virtual drive, this option will make it look and treated as a real drive.